digitalservicebund/ris-backend-service/backend/README.md

 ## Dependency Updates

 Can be used to show the latest release version for every dependency.
 Generate a report in `build/dependencyUpdates/report.txt`.

+> [!IMPORTANT]
+> Only update final release.
+Exclude alpha beta or RC (Release Candidate) if possible.

 **To run a scan locally:**